Are your goals closely aligned to your life and values? If not, they are a barrier and one of the most significant factors in achieving your goals.

 What are your values?

-I’m not referring to integrity or honesty – because those are ones that would be on most of our lists and are expected values that hopefully we all want to possess.
-What values are important to YOU.
-Values; a person’s principles or standards of behavior; what is important in life to YOU?
+When I say values, I'm not referring to obvious ones like integrity or honesty – because they are ones that would be on expected to be on most of our lists.
+What ideologies are important to you besides these.
+Values; a person's principles or standards of behaviour; what is essential in life to you?
 Is it connection, loyalty, time management, structure, relationships?
-Often times when we’re frustrated with our life it’s due to a misalignment of our values.
-We may have the goal of networking more both for business or personal.
-We set out 6 events in two weeks but somehow we feel frustrated, but why?
-You set the goal and you did it, however, if your value is in connecting with people and you simply went to the networking events like a robot then your value of connection was missing.
-Paying attention to what your values are will help you get what you need alongside the actual goal itself.
+Often when we're frustrated with our life, it's due to a misalignment of our values.
+For example, we may have a goal of networking more both for business or personal.
+Therefore, we plan and execute six events in two weeks, but somehow we feel frustrated, but why?
+We set and met the goal; however if our value is in connecting with people, and we went to networking events like a robot just going through the motions, our connection was missing.
+Paying attention to the benefits will help us get what we need alongside the actual goal itself.

 Do your professional values align with your employer?

-At the start of every company, there is a mission, vision and values statement.
-A lot of time is devoted to this statement and as the company grows they revisit this and as they hire on they hope to hire employees whose own professional values align with that of the companies.
-When I consult with corporate teams one of the first things we do is talk about the company’s values and their own values.
-Our jobs are a huge part of our life and no matter what role you play at work it no doubt plays a part in the big picture.
-You want the best of your to come out and to be the most effective you can be in both our personal and professional life.
+As an organization evolves, there is a mission, vision and values statement.
+A great deal of time is devoted to this statement, and as the company grows, they revisit this, and as they onboard, they hope to hire employees whose professional values align with that of the companies.
+When I consult with corporate teams, one of the first things we discuss is the company's values and their values.
+Our work is an integral part of our life, regardless of the role you play at work; it contributes to the big picture.
+You want to project the best of you and be effective in both your personal and professional life.

 You may want to consider your values a little more carefully.
 Chris Akins, Registered Psychotherapist suggests two of the following tests:

 “First, sit down with your list of values, then go through each value and write down the criteria for that value.
 Odds are, if you cannot write down several criteria for any particular value, you have not really defined what that value means to you.
 And if you have not defined the value, you probably have not internalized it.
 And a value that is not internalized is not really a value that you own for yourself.